Get a Fast & Free Online Quote

 We recommend you speak to an agent that can assess your financial risks, and insure you have enough to cover your assets in case you are taken to court.
 Because…what happens if you not only “total” the other persons car, but they are also injured?
 What if they end up in the hospital with a $200,000 hospital bill?
 How will your $25,000 bodily injury payment cover that?
 They may have health insurance, but what if they don’t?
 You most likely will get sued.
 These are risks you take every time you drive underinsured.

-♦ Bodily Injury: the “25/50” the first 2 numbers of the 25/50/20 are the Bodily Injury numbers.
+Bodily Injury Insurance is the “25/50” the first 2 numbers of the 25/50/20 are the Bodily Injury numbers.
 This means up to $25,000 for the other person you hit for their medical bills and up to $50,000 total for all passengers in their car for medical bills.
 This is part of liability coverage.

-♦ Property Damage: the “20” the last number of the 25/50/20 is the property damage of the other person’s property.
+Property Damage Insurance is the “20” the last number of the 25/50/20 is the Property Damage which covers the other person’s property.
 This could be their car, a brick wall, a park bench, anything you hit that is your fault.
 This is property damage liability coverage.
 Using this example, your policy would cover up to $20,000 for the other person’s property you are at fault for damaging.

-♦ Uninsured/Underinsured Motorist Property Damage Coverage: covers damage to your vehicle if you’re hit by someone that doesn’t have insurance or enough insurance.
-Also covers your pain and suffering and lost time at work if the other party did not have enough to cover your bills.
+Uninsured/Underinsured Insurance covers damage to your vehicle if you’re hit by someone that doesn’t have insurance or enough insurance.
+Also covers your pain and suffering and lost time at work if the other party did not have enough insurance to cover your bills.
 It offsets the other guys “at fault” lack of enough liability coverage, up to the amount on your policy.

-♦ Medical Payments: Only covers medical bills.
-It is coverage for reasonable costs for necessary medical services due to bodily injury, usually covering you and your passengers, regardless of who’s at fault.
+Medical Payments Insurance only covers medical bills.
+It is insurance coverage for reasonable costs for necessary medical services due to bodily injury, usually covering you and your passengers, regardless of who’s at fault.

 If you as the driver are “at fault” – you are the liable driver.
 You cannot be liable to yourself.
 So your injuries would be covered under medical payments.